 While big brands are acknowledged for their digital investments, what are you doing to meet the digital expectations of jewelry consumers?

-It has been reported that independent jewelry retailers are struggling to move to e-commerce or when they managed to shift, struggle to stay afloat.
+It has been reported that independent jewelry retailers are struggling to move to e-commerce or when they manage to shift, struggle to stay afloat.
 The online challenges are very new to them and competing with established jewelry brands is always a daunting experience.

 Or…is it?
 Is it really because jewelry e-commerce is an unfamiliar territory or because jewelry retailers are half-hearted in embracing the expectations of modern consumers?

-In this post, we’ve outlined three digital and/or e-commerce investments that you could try incorporating into your online jewelry store to attract the modern consumers of jewelry and watches and meet the online shopping experience they expect and demand.
+In this post, we’ve outlined three digital and/or e-commerce investments that you could try incorporating into your online jewelry store to attract modern consumers of jewelry and watches and meet the online shopping experience they expect and demand.